Introduction

 Job Prospects

-Copywriters who can write for and deal with numerous electronic and digital tools, as well as adapt to online and social media, should have an advantage in finding work.
+Copywriters who can write for and deal with numerous electronic and digital tools and adapt to online and social media should have an advantage in finding work.

 Beneficial Professional Development